TherminDev/HuntAKiller/Cases/Starstruck/ep1.md

 ## Police Incident Info
 - Rachel and Gabriel timeline do not match
 - Rachel said they were talking for 20 minutes
 - Gabriel says a few minutes
 - Dean says Rachel was arguing/upset behind Gabriel's trailer, but nobody else was heard.
+- Dean alibi and item list doesn't add up.
 - Oliver and Ken where on loading dock together

 ## Just4Fun Reunited